hannahro15/Theme-park-reviews-site/README.md

  - Heroku will receive code from Github and build app with the required packages.
 Hopefully once done the 'App has successfully been deployed message below' will appear..
  - Click 'View' to launch the new app.

-Your app has been successfully deployed now at this point and should automatically update everytime we make changes to our code in GitHub.
+The app has been successfully deployed now and it should automatically update any changes made to our code in GitHub.
 The deployed link to this project is https://theme-park-reviews-website-f1f235eaa19d.herokuapp.com/